-Chinese retailer Miniso to raise about $562 million in IPO
+Chinese retailer Miniso to raises $608 million in IPO

 The U.S. market remains an attractive place to go public, despite the friction over trade and technology, with Chinese firms raising at least $7.5 billion in initial public offerings in the U.S. this year, according to data compiled by the U.S.-China Economic and Security Review Commission.

 Miniso founder Ye Guofu, who owns an 80% stake in the company, is set to become a billionaire following the listing on Thursday in the U.S., with a net worth of about $4 billion.
-The IPO would also value Miniso at about $5.6 billion if shares are priced on the higher end of the estimate, which was pegged to be between $16.50 to $18.50 a share.
+Each of Miniso’s depository shares were priced at $20 each, above the estimated price range of $16.50 to $18.50, according to a press release by the company.

 “We chose to list in the United States … because many global companies list there,” Ye said in a phone interview on Thursday, ahead of the company going public on the New York Stock Exchange.